diptobiswasanime4/Notes/Theory of Computation/Non-Deterministic Finite Automata (NFA).md

 ## Dead Configuration

 When a state in NFA has no place to go (i.e. the place is not mentioned) it is called **Dead Configuration**
+## Real-life Example

+Spell-checker is a good example of NFA

+States:

+1. Analyzing next correct letter
+2. Analyzing final word

+Inputs:

+1. Writing a letter
+2. Deleting a letter
+3. Pressing submit

+There are many wrong spellings, and there is no need to check them.
+In can simply be state $\large \phi$

 # Related Notes